RedisLabs/redismodules.com/rmhub/web/static/markdown/certified_redis_modules.md

 - Documentation
 - Tests
-- TBD

 Certification is currently free of charge.
-Redis Labs may refuse to certify a module ....
-TBD